Coin of Truth©

 By simply asking rudimentary questions you can begin unveiling truths protected layers, such as if God is allegedly a creator, do we recognize his invisible attributes within science?
 Does science reveal the fingerprint of intelligent design within our universal laws and molecular biology, or do they become contradictory?
 What is God?
 Do biblical records allude to modern scientific and archeological discoveries, or do they become contradictory?
 What was before the Big Bang if everything was created from it?
 Who or what created the elements that caused the Big Bang which allegedly sparked the beginning of all creation of space, time and matter?
 Why is there something rather than nothing?
 Are all religions fabricated having no foundation of spiritual influences or supernatural experiences?
 How can one justify morality if everything was created randomly and without purpose?
 Where no universal or natural principles concern the distinction between right and wrong or good and bad behavior – it’s simply survival of the fittest which is not our realty nor human nature.
 If science keeps changing, how do we know what we believe today may not be what we believe tomorrow?
 And one of the most asked questions, is if God is loving why do we see evil in the world or why does God allow evil?

-Some theories in science, like the multiverse theory, are highly speculative and not yet supported by direct evidence.
-However, because these ideas are discussed by respected scientists and often presented in popular media, they can sometimes be perceived by the public as established facts rather than what they are—hypotheses or educated guesses based on current understanding.
+Some scientific theories, such as the multiverse theory, are highly speculative and not supported by direct observational evidence.
+Yet because these ideas are discussed by respected scientists and widely covered in popular media, they can be perceived by the public as established facts rather than what they truly are—hypotheses or educated guesses based on current understanding.

-In education, these theories might be taught alongside well-established scientific facts, which can blur the line between what is experimentally verified and what is still theoretical.
-This can lead students to mistakenly believe that all theories, no matter how speculative, have the same weight as proven scientific laws or principles, when in reality, some are still in the realm of philosophical or speculative science rather than empirical fact.
+In educational settings, these speculative theories may be taught alongside well-established scientific facts, which can blur the line between what has been experimentally verified and what remains theoretical.
+As a result, students may come away believing that all theories carry the same weight, when in reality some remain closer to philosophical or speculative science than to empirical fact.

-By stepping back, we can see that scientific laws are often more descriptive than explanatory.
-They don’t necessarily explain the creation of our objective reality but help us understand the universe by describing observations, measurements, formulations, and testing that lead to various theories.
-Take gravity, for example.
-We can observe how objects are affected by gravity, measure its effects, and formulate mathematical equations around it.
-However, we still don’t fully understand what gravity fundamentally is.
+When we step back, it becomes clear that scientific laws are often more descriptive than explanatory.
+They do not necessarily explain the origin of our objective reality, but instead help us understand how the universe behaves through observation, measurement, mathematical formulation, and testing.
+Take gravity, for example: we can observe its effects, measure its influence, and describe it with precise equations, yet we still do not fully understand what gravity fundamentally is.

 Viereck, George.
 (1929, October 26).
 What life means to Einstein.
 The Measles of Mankind, pg.117.